Instructor

 - Choose a problem that you can objectively evaluate by tying it to a task

-For the PDF submission, please create this using a latex template from a mainstream conference or journal, such as ECCV.
+For the PDF submission, please use a latex template from a mainstream conference or journal, such as ECCV.
 A great latex paper editor is Overleaf.
 The outline should include each of the following:

 - Title for your project